-Another reason people do not file medical malpractice claims is because they do not know how they would discover what negligence may have taken place and how they could prove it.
+Another reason people do not file medical malpractice claims is that they do not know how they would discover what negligence may have taken place and how they could prove it.
 When medical malpractice results in death, often family members are too consumed with grief and preparing for the future without their loved one to consider taking on anything more, especially a lawsuit.
-Medical malpractice experts at Stewart, Murray & Associates Law Group understand how daunting these cases may seem, but a good attorney will do the heavy lifting by conducting necessary investigations, reviewing medical records, and hiring medical experts to build their client’s case in order to prove medical negligence caused the plaintiff’s injuries.
+Medical malpractice experts at SMT Legal understand how daunting these cases may seem, but a good attorney will do the heavy lifting by conducting necessary investigations, reviewing medical records, and hiring medical experts to build their client’s case in order to prove medical negligence caused the plaintiff’s injuries.

 Proving medical malpractice

 In order to prove medical malpractice, three elements must be satisfied:

 - The first is to establish a doctor patient relationship and duty of care.

 - Once it is established that the medical professional owed the plaintiff a duty of care, the second element is to prove that the medical professional breached his or her duty of care.
 This can be proved by showing that the medical professional’s conduct fell below the applicable standard of care which is measured by the level of care practiced by other similarly educated professionals in the same area of practice.
 When a medical professional’s practice falls below the acceptable standard of care, you have medical negligence and breach of duty.

 - Finally, it must be proven that medical negligence was the actual cause of the plaintiff’s injuries.